deurzen/nugget/README.md

 bash ./installation.sh
 ```

 Alternatively, the nugget storage directory can be added manually.
+This
+directory can be altered through the `VIMSG_DIR` variable in the perl script.

 ```
 mkdir -p /var/lib/vimsg/nugget